markmsmith/LeapWebVisualizer/README.md

 Project to visualize the hand and finger data from the Leap Motion in a web browser.

-Uses the Leap -> Python -> WebSockets bridge [leapfrog'](https://github.com/tylerwilliams/leapfrog) written by Tyler Williams.
+Uses an enhanced version of the Leap -> Python -> WebSockets bridge [leapfrog](https://github.com/tylerwilliams/leapfrog), written by Tyler
+ Williams.

 ##How to run